pamellahani/sar/README.md

 ### 3.2.
 Channel
 The medium through which tasks communicate.
 A channel abstracts the underlying circular buffer and provides methods for reading from and writing to the circular buffer.

+#### TODO: write the properties and behaviors of the channel (FIFO lossless, bidirectionnel(full-duplex), byte-oriented)

 The channel interface allows tasks to transmit and receive byte data through the following key methods:

 - `int read(byte[] bytes, int offset, int length)`: Reads bytes from the circular buffer into the provided byte array.
 It starts reading from the given offset until the specified length.
 Returns the number of bytes read.
+Returns -1 if the channel is disconnected.
+WARNING: This method is blocking, meaning that it will wait until data is available to read, therefore, cannot return 0 bytes.

 - `int write(byte[] bytes, int offset, int length)`: Writes bytes from the provided byte array into the circular buffer, starting from the given offset and writing up to the specified length.
 Returns the number of bytes written.
+Returns -1 if the channel is disconnected.

 - `void disconnect()`: Disconnects the channel, preventing further communication.